 From ages 12 to 15, Ben undertook an enviable program of self-development.
 He educated himself by reading the books he printed and taught himself persuasive writing by imitating the articles.
 He sought to improve his character by cultivating thirteen virtues and practicing them on a rotating basis for the rest of his life.
 The modern FranklinCovey planning system models part of its line on Ben’s self-improvement program.

 When Ben was 15, his brother founded the Colonies’ first independent newspaper.
-By this time Ben had become a skilled writer, but James refused to publish his submissions.
+By then Ben had become a skilled writer, but James refused to publish his submissions.

 So Ben created his first alter ego, Mrs. Silence Dogood, a middle-aged widow who sent the newspaper letters lampooning Colonial life.
-She became the readers’ favorite, and even got a few marriage proposals!
+She became the readers’ favorite, and even received a few marriage proposals.